ziselsberger/terraform_intro/Intro.md

 }
 ```

-- To create a private endpoint, we need to define the `subnet_id`.
+- To create a private endpoint, we need to specify the `subnet_id`.
 We will use the existing subnet "xyz" in vnet "abc".
 How do we get its **id**?
 - What is the `private_connection_resource_id` and how do we get it?
 - Which `subresource_names` do we need to define for our datalake?